How to Preserve Architectural Detail and Effectively Transform a Historic Building Into a Modern Hotel

 At a time when uncertain economic circumstances, a competitive marketplace, and a lack of prime urban locations make securing opportunities for new builds in high-impact locations difficult (and sometimes financially unfeasible), adaptive reuse-transforming aging or historic structures into memorable and engaging new facilities-is an increasingly popular tactic.

-First Hospitality Group Inc. is in the process of transforming the historic Federal Building in Omaha, Neb. into a Residence Inn by Marriott which is set to open in the summer of 2013.
+First Hospitality Group Inc. is in the process of transforming the historic Federal Building in Omaha, Neb. into a Residence Inn by Marriott.

 Understand the Technical Challenges